mahhis/money-transfer-bot/README.md

 3. Launch the [mongo database](https://www.mongodb.com/) locally

 4. Create a `.env` file and add the necessary environment variables.
+Example at `.env.example`.

 5. Install dependencies using Yarn: